 So, what is actually going on inside of these IUL policies?

-When considering on any specific Indexed Universal Life policy, it is important to understand the mechanics of how these policies work.
+When considering any specific Indexed Universal Life policy, it is important to understand the mechanics of how these policies work.

 IUL policyholders can generally choose to allocate the funds within their policy’s cash account between a fixed account and one or more index-linked subaccounts.